Rules, policies and behavior

 For the most serious discipline infractions, which could result in a student being asked to leave the School, a hearing will take place with the student and their parents/guardians and the relevant school administrator(s), including the Head of School.
 Prior to the hearing, the family will be made aware of the allegations and receive a written copy of the school’s evidence and be given time to respond.
 During the hearing, the Head of School will review the disciplinary process, findings, and possible consequences, and invite the student and their parents/guardians to give additional input or feedback.
 Following the hearing, the Head of School will make a decision about the appropriate sanction(s) for the student, which may include permanent expulsion.
 Following the Head of School’s decision, the family has the right to request an appeal in accordance with the guidelines of the 2014 Education Regulations for Independent School Standards.
 Full details of the Parental Complaints policy can be found on the ASL website in each of the three divisional Program areas.

 Involvement of Outside Authorities

-ASL will usually report to the police any activity that it believes may amount to a criminal activity, which takes place either within the school grounds or outside of its grounds.
+ASL will usually report to the police any activity which it believes may amount to a criminal activity which takes place either within the school grounds or outside of its grounds.
 Drugs and weapons found at school will be confiscated immediately and held for the police as potential evidence.
-If the School believes a student may have taken drugs on campus, the School will seek immediate medical advice, notify the student’s parents/guardians, and may involve the police.

 Sexual offences will generally be reported to the police immediately, including in cases where a student is suspected or alleged to have committed such an offence, provided a reasonable amount of evidence is available.
 The alleged victim’s parents/guardians will usually also be informed immediately of the incident and told that the police have been informed.
 Whether the victim and parents/guardians then speak to the police is a matter for them to decide.